 Yes.
 According to the study cited, exclusive breastfeeding can reduce the risk of childhood obesity by 34% in the first years of life.

-Until when is it recommended to breastfeed?
+Until when is breastfeeding recommended?

-WHO recommends exclusive breastfeeding up to 6 months and complementary breastfeeding (with other foods) up to 2 years or beyond.
+The WHO recommends exclusive breastfeeding up to 6 months and complementary breastfeeding (with other foods) up to 2 years or beyond.

 What are the economic benefits of breastfeeding?